NationalLibraryOfNorway/maalfrid_toolkit/db/README.md

-# Database
+# Database (PostgreSQL)

-If you want to process and inspect the crawled dataset in a DB, you can use the following setup:
+If you want to process and inspect the crawled dataset in a DB, you can use the following setup (the example uses PostgreSQL):

 ```bash
 psql -c "CREATE DATABASE maalfrid_test"